NlVlN/auto-converter-for-ffmpeg/README.md

 To use script ffmpeg is required.
 Download it using: sudo apt-get install ffmpeg

-This is python script which uses bash commands to convert all music files (.flac, .wav) in given directory to .mp3 format.
+This is a python script which uses bash commands to convert all music files (.flac, .wav) in given directory to .mp3 format.